tym-network/questionsbox/README.md

 This will build the source code for the main and the renderer, in production mode.
 It will then rely on [electron-builder](https://github.com/electron-userland/electron-builder) to package the app into an executable that is ready to be released.
 The release will be located in `./build`

+### Build for Linux on MacOS

+To build for Linux when you are on MacOS, please install `xz` by doing `brew install xz` (if you have Homebrew on your machine).

+If you have an issue with the .tar (`Process failed: tar failed`), you can install GNU-tar and link tar to GNU-tar because of an option not being available on MacOS tar:

+`brew install gnu-tar`

+Add `export PATH="/usr/local/opt/gnu-tar/libexec/gnubin:$PATH" # Use GNUtar rather than tar` to your .bash_profile.
+Don't forget to `source` your bash_profile or to open a new terminal before running the build script.

+### Build for Windows on MacOS

+To build for Windows on MacOS, install wine and mono: `brew install mono` and `brew install wine`

 ## Features to come

 - Being able to change the questions directly inside the application